sigsum/log-go/doc/readme.md

    for public log servers.

-1. [Fail-over](./failover.md), instruction for setup and procedures to be able to fail over to sthe secondary node on catastrophic failure of the primary.
+1. [Fail-over](./failover.md), instruction for setup and procedures to be able to fail over to the secondary node on catastrophic failure of the primary.

 1. TBD: Quick-start instructions, how to setup a new log instance,